lcbc-epfl/iesm-public/templates/exercise_template_Ex2.md

 :class: exercise
 Using the information given about the 3-21G contraction coefficients:\
     a) Give the basis functions corresponding to the 1s, 2s and 2p orbitals of Carbon (**Hint**: use information from **Fig. 2.2** ).\
-    b) If you wish to calculate the Hartree-Fock energy of a carbon atom, how many coefficients are *optimised* during the calculation?
+    b) If you wish to calculate the Hartree-Fock energy of a carbon atom (in a molecular system), how many coefficients are *optimised* during the calculation?
 ```